CI/Build Infrastructure

 - security.yml: Weekly vulnerability scanning and dependency review

-- coverage.yml: Code coverage tracking via Codecov
+- coverage.yml: Multi-backend code coverage tracking via Codecov

 - deploy-docs.yml: Documentation deployment to GitHub Pages